- Cook the Book: 'Cooking Without Borders': lilyk, ricewitheverything, jeanmarieok, Adam Phillabaum, and SteadyRollins.

-Entries tagged with 'Cooking Without Borders'
+'Cooking Without Borders' on Serious Eats

 A simple steak frites is that kind of meal that has the ability to please just about everyone, vegetarians aside, of course.
 For this Grilled Hanger Steak with Korean Flavors and Spicy Potato Pancakes, Anita Lo has taken the steak-fries-and-salad combo on a trip east, accenting the plate with a selection of Korean elements that elevate the dish while retaining its simple integrity.